alyssating/CS201-p3-markov2/README.md

 ```
 </details>

-Two particular things you might note about using `data/alice.txt` instead of `data/biden-2021.txt`.
-First and most obviously, the text looks very different based on the different language used in the two training texts.
-Second, the *total time* it took to generate the text using `data/alice.txt` was much longer than the time it took using `data/biden-2021.txt`.

 ### BaseMarkov

 `BaseMarkov` provides simple implementations of the methods defined in the interface `MarkovInterface`.
-Your `EfficientMarkov` will `extend` the `BaseMarkov` class, meaning it wil have, by default, have the same instance variables and methods.
-To make it more efficient, you will `@Override` the `setTraining` and `getFollows` methods inherited from `BaseMarkov`.
 Before describing how to create the more efficient version, read the expandable sections below to understand how the `BaseMarkov` versions work.

 <details>
 <summary>Expand for description of `getRandomText()` in `BaseMarkov`</summary>